-The purpose of this letter is to analyze whether the Supplemental Benefits Maintenance Account (SBMA) is projected to have sufficient funds, along with expected future contributions, to pay purchasing power benefits in the future.
-At the current 85% purchasing power level, the current SBMA account plus expected future contributions are projected to be sufficient to pay all expected benefits through June 30, 2089.
-Based on the relevant sections of the Education Code and the SBMA regulations, we recommend that the purchasing power level remain at 85% for payments in the fiscal year beginning July 1, 2018.
+The purpose of this letter is to analyze whether the Supplemental Benefit Maintenance Account (SBMA) is projected to have sufficient funds, along with expected future contributions, to pay purchasing power benefits in the future.
+At the current 85% purchasing power level, the current SBMA assets plus expected future contributions are projected to be sufficient to pay all expected benefits through June 30, 2089.
+Based on the relevant sections of the Education Code and the SBMA regulations, the calculated purchasing power level remains at 85% for payments in the fiscal year beginning July 1, 2020.